abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/flash_images.rst

       ::

-         qsc-cli --login
+         qsc-cli login
          qsc-cli tool install --name quts --activate-default-license
          qsc-cli tool install --name qud --activate-default-license
          qsc-cli tool install --name pcat --activate-default-license

-   .. note:: For Ubuntu 22.04, you may see an issue while installing QUD, where you must enroll the public key on your Linux host for a successful QUD installation.
+   .. note:: For Ubuntu 22.04, you might see an issue while installing QUD, where you must enroll the public key on your Linux host for a successful QUD installation.
 For more details, follow the steps provided in the README file available in the ``/opt/QTI/sign/signReadme.txt`` directory.

 #.
 Check if the ``QTI_HS-USB_QDLoader`` driver is available in the installed directory: